Van Jones: Early life and education

 Deciding against journalism, Jones moved to Connecticut to attend Yale Law School.
 In 1992, in the aftermath of the Rodney King beating and trial, he was among several law students selected by the Lawyers Committee for Human Rights, based in San Francisco, to serve as legal observers to the protests triggered by the verdict.
 King had been beaten by police officers in an incident caught on camera.
 Three of the officers were acquitted and the jury deadlocked on the verdict of the fourth officer.
 Jones and others were arrested during the protests, but the district attorney later dropped the charges against Jones.
 The arrested protesters, including Jones, won a small legal settlement.
 Jones later said that "the incident deepened my disaffection with the system and accelerated my political radicalization".
 Jones was deeply affected by the trial and verdict.
 In an October 2005 interview, Jones said he had been "a rowdy nationalist on April 28th" before the King verdict was announced, but that by August 1992 he had become a communist.

 Jones's activism was also spurred by seeing the deep racial inequality in New Haven, Connecticut, particularly in prosecution of drug use.
 Jones has said, "I was seeing kids at Yale do drugs and talk about it openly, and have nothing happen to them or, if anything, get sent to rehab ...
 And then I was seeing kids three blocks away, in the housing projects, doing the same drugs, in smaller amounts, go to prison."
 After graduating from law school with his Juris Doctor in 1993, Jones moved to San Francisco, and according to his own words, "trying to be a revolutionary".
 He became affiliated with many left activists, and co-founded a socialist collective called Standing Together to Organize a Revolutionary Movement (STORM).
-It protested against police brutality, held study groups on the theories of Karl Marx and Vladimir Lenin, and aspired to a multi-racial socialist utopia.
+It protested against police brutality, held study groups on Marxism, Leninism, and Maoism, and aspired to establish multi-racial socialism.